Wednesday, August 30, 2023

 To try to get rid of these issues, there are a few basic design ideas…

-For instance: the videos explain why you might see resistors between non-inverting and ground, which never made a bit of sense to me until I went down the op amp noise rabbit hole:
+For instance: the videos explain why you might see resistors between non-inverting and ground, which never made sense to me until I went down the op amp noise rabbit hole:

 The R and C highlighted are there to quiet down the op amp created by input offset bias current offsets.
 Component choice looks easy--same value resistor as a feedback loop and a small cap.